-Does Missouri Sports Betting Still Have Life After Wednesday’s Senate Hearing?
+Does Sports Betting Still Have Life in Missouri After Wednesday’s Senate Hearing?

-Does Missouri Sports Betting Still Have Life After Wednesday’s Senate Hearing?
+Does Sports Betting Still Have Life in Missouri After Wednesday’s Senate Hearing?

 Fact Checked by Michael Peters